magento/devdocs/guides/v2.2/cloud/docker/docker-config.md

    {: .bs-callout-tip }
    To change the `magento2.docker` hostname for your project, you must update the host in three files: `.docker/config.php`, `docker-compose.yml`, and `/etc/hosts`

-1. Stop the default Apache instance on Mac OS.
+1. Stop the default Apache instance on macOS.

    Because Mac OS provides built-in Apache service, and may occupy port `80`, you must stop the service with the following command: